ThisIsAntonio/ai-callbot-pipecat/README.md

 - Runs locally using `FastAPI` and exposes a `/start` endpoint for test or webhook usage.
 - Uses Daily to join a room as a bot.
-- Detects silence using `SileroVADAnalyzer`.
+- Detects silence using SileroVADAnalyzer combined with a timed async monitor triggered when a participant joins, since on_audio is not supported by DailyTransport.
 - Plays a prompt like "Are you still there?" via Cartesia TTS.
 - Ends the call after 3 unacknowledged prompts.
 - Logs summary info (duration, silence count, reason).